samuelwjlee/performance-ruler/README.md

 }
 ```

-👇🏼 this is would could be sent to analytics if desired
+👇🏼 this is the metric measured by the performance API

 ```json
 {